Beyond Sampling: Preventing Diesel Fuel Contamination

 Accelerated tank deterioration

-Turbulence from a recent delivery temporarily suspended some contaminants in the tank, but heavier corrosion particles quickly settled to the bottom, where proper sampling allowed us to detect the problem.
+Turbulence from a recent delivery temporarily disturbed and suspended settled contaminants in the tank, but heavier corrosion particles quickly settled to the bottom, where proper sampling allowed us to detect a potential problem before it had a chance to create operational challenges.

 What Causes Water and Microbial Contamination in Diesel Fuel?